0xDaksh/electron-linux-installer/readme.md

     // Processing

-    Build for Both Complete, you can find the packages at dist/installers/
+    Build for Both Complete, you can find the Installer at dist/installers/
 ```